Patrick Street: History

 After Daly retired from Patrick Street, John Carty joined on fiddle, flute and tenor banjo in time to record On the Fly.

 Patrick Street was originally conceived as a part-time band, nevertheless they have recorded nine studio albums and one live album.

 Music for a Found Harmonium

 The song was included on the Green Linnet 20th Anniversary, 2-CD collection of various artists, issued in 1996.

 The song can be heard in the second episode of Ric Burn's PBS series New York: A Documentary Film, 1999.

 In 2004, Patrick Street's rendition of "Music for a Found Harmonium" (originally composed by Simon Jeffes from The Penguin Cafe Orchestra), was used near the end of the movie Napoleon Dynamite.
 It was also used in the 1991 film Hear My Song.

 In 2008, the furniture company MFI also used Patrick Street's cover of "Music for a Found Harmonium" as the soundtrack of a TV advertisement.

 In 2009, Topic Records included "Music for a Found Harmonium" from Irish Times as track fifteen on the first CD ("Disk one") of their 70-year anniversary boxed set Three Score and Ten.

+It was used at the end of the 2026 film, Solo Mio.